m4rch3n1ng/sv/readme.md

   Options
     -p, --port       specify the port  (default 4000) -o, --open       open the website in a browser
-    -v, --version    Displays current version
+    -s, --static     do not live reload or update contents -v, --version    Displays current version
     -h, --help       Displays this message